Summary

 Related Reading

-- RAG (Retrieval-Augmented Generation) Guide — how knowledge graphs serve as retrieval sources for LLMs
+- RAG (Retrieval-Augmented Generation) Guide—how knowledge graphs serve as retrieval sources for LLMs

-- LLM Landscape: GPT-4, Claude, Gemini Comparison — the attention mechanism origins that inspired GAT
+- LLM Landscape: GPT-4, Claude, Gemini Comparison,the attention mechanism origins that inspired GAT

-- Time Series Anomaly Detection Models 2026 — complementary anomaly detection approaches for graph-based fraud detection
+- Time Series Anomaly Detection Models 2026—complementary anomaly detection approaches for graph-based fraud detection

-- AI Agents and Autonomous Systems 2026 — graph-based reasoning in AI agent architectures
+- AI Agents and Autonomous Systems 2026—graph-based reasoning in AI agent architectures

-- Python vs Rust Comparison Guide — performance optimization for graph computation
+- Python vs Rust Comparison Guide,performance optimization for graph computation

-- Transfer Learning and Fine-Tuning Guide — pre-training and adapting graph models across domains
+- Transfer Learning and Fine-Tuning Guide—pre-training and adapting graph models across domains

-- Clean Code Principles — writing maintainable ML codebases
+- Clean Code Principles—writing maintainable ML codebases

-- The evolution from GCN to GAT: Spectral methods gave way to ChebNet, then GCN simplified graph convolutions, and GAT introduced learned attention weights to replace fixed aggregation.
+- The evolution from GCN to GAT: spectral methods gave way to ChebNet, GCN then simplified graph convolutions, and GAT introduced learned attention weights to replace fixed aggregation.

-- Multi-head attention: Running K independent attention heads in parallel, concatenating for hidden layers and averaging for output, stabilizes training and captures diverse neighborhood perspectives.
+- Multi-head attention: running K independent attention heads in parallel, concatenating for hidden layers and averaging for output, stabilizes training and captures diverse neighborhood perspectives.

-- Applications: GATs power citation classification, drug discovery, fraud detection, traffic forecasting, recommendation systems, and knowledge graph completion.
+- Applications: GATs power citation classification, drug discovery, fraud detection, traffic forecasting, recommendation systems, and knowledge-graph completion.

 References